-- > Mundane manual activities like order entry were reduced to a minimum.
+- Mundane manual activities like order entry were reduced to a minimum.
 Order entry has become an automated process at the provider, done at speeds and accuracy that could not be obtained otherwise.
-Order acknowledgment and confirmation, too, were now automated. - > As modules CCXpert and NuVia improved the matching of standardized item lists to contract pricing, overall purchase order accuracy improved and negated much of the need for manual order discrepancy intervention.
+Order acknowledgment and confirmation, too, were now automated. - As modules CCXpert6 and NuVia improved the matching of standardized item lists to contract pricing, overall purchase order accuracy improved and negated much of the need for manual order discrepancy intervention.
 Discrepant orders were reduced from 15% of total orders to 1.1% with GHX.

 And while the provider interviewed was already an efficient organization in discrepancy resolution, there was still a significant amount of time to be saved by FTEs that were tasked with order resolution.

-- Cost basis improved with CCXpert and NuVia, extending to even non-GHX suppliers by utilizing MetaTrade.
+"One way to put it is that we were processing things before - Cost basis improved with CCXpert and NuVia, extending to even non-GHX suppliers by utilizing MetaTrade.
 Using better item lists and accurate contract alignment, the organization was able to ensure accurate, and at times lower, pricing with suppliers not connected to the GHX exchange by having proper pricing loaded onto their own purchase orders.
 The non-GHX suppliers benefited, too, in the decreased effort to resolve discrepancies; however, that benefit has not been quantified in this case study. - Infrastructure and consumable use decreased or was averted.
 The adoption of GHX made extraneous paper and toner use for purchase orders and invoices, as well as disparate EDI connections, mostly obsolete.